PhantomDraft/phantomdraft.github.io/content/en/page/privacy-policy.md

 - Storing tab positions for interface consistency
 - Improving website navigation

 I do not use cookies for marketing or tracking purposes directly.
-However, third-party services like Google Analytics, Google Ads, and Disqus may set cookies.
+However, third-party services like Google Analytics and Disqus may set cookies.

 ### 1.4.
 Embedded Content